-N.Y. insurance regulator notifies opioid makers, distributors of enforcement action: sources
+N.Y. insurance regulator notifies opioid makers, distributors of enforcement action -sources

 Cuomo, on Sept.
 10, published a list of entities the regulator had subpoenaed here including Purdue Pharma Inc, Johnson & Johnson, Teva Pharmaceuticals USA Inc, McKesson Corp, AmerisourceBergen Drug Corp and Janssen Pharmaceuticals Inc.

+“Janssen acted as a responsible manufacturer and seller of its opioid pain medications, which play in an important role in the lives of patients with severe pain,” the company said.

-None of the companies mentioned above could immediately be reached for comment.
+Other companies mentioned above could not immediately be reached for comment.

 A letter of intent to bring an enforcement action follows a determination by the regulator that there is sufficient evidence to bring the case, the sources said.